 As the shampoo company gathered intel, they pinpointed their top-performing ads and did what they do best; rinsed and repeated.
 The winning ads were served to segmented groups in areas with similar forecasts.

-By using this weather marketing strategy, Pantene was able to increase their sales by 28% and keep its biggest retailer happy.
+By using this weather marketing strategy, Pantene was able to increase its sales by 28% and keep its biggest retailer happy.

-Stella Cidre reported a 65% increase in YOY sales during the period they ran a weather-responsive advertising campaign.
-Urban Outfitters and Dunkin Doughnuts used mobile push notifications to target loyalty members who were experiencing a huge snowfall.
+You don’t have to be a haircare brand to benefit from weather marketing.
+Stella Artois reported a 65% increase in YOY sales during the period they ran a weather-responsive advertising campaign.
+Urban Outfitters and Dunkin Doughnuts used mobile push notifications to target loyalty members who were experiencing considerable snowfall.
 DD encouraged customers to come into stores with a coupon and UO acknowledged that people were likely ‘snowed in’ and should shop via their app.
 Personalizing ads and empathizing with what people are experiencing can help build trust.

 How to get started with weather marketing